TanPingZhi/twinny_ollama_docker/README.md

 This repo bundles Ollama (with your chosen model) and the Twinny VS Code extension into a single Docker image for offline use.

-The download of the extension in the internet environment may actually be useless lol
+The download of the extension in the internet environment may actually be useless lol.

+ALSO: DONT SHARE distributions, there are keys in them.

 ## Prerequisites